The CW’s Flash/Arrow crossover last week was loads of fun.

 The United States Postal Service announced this past week that it would be releasing

 a set of Batman stamps to commemorate the character’s 75th anniversary.

-As with most stamps anymore, they're self-adhesive, so Batman still can't be licked.
+As with most stamps now, they’re self-adhesive — so Batman still can’t be licked.

 I praised the pleasant surprise that was John Oliver’s hosting of The Daily Show

 when Jon Stewart took a sabbatical last summer.
 And I was not alone.
 Many TV critics predicted that Oliver would be promoted from correspondent to host of his own show — probably someplace other than Comedy Central, since a third half-hour* of satirical news and punditry there wasn’t likely.
 That someplace turned out to be HBO’s Last Week Tonight with John Oliver.

 Last Thursday was International “Talk Like a Pirate” Day, and Comedy Central’s @Midnight celebrated with an appropriate Hashtag Wars segment [bad link] .
 As current as it is, the show tapes a little while before it actually airs to allow for editing, so the producers post the subject of each night’s segment on Twitter at about 11:30 p.m.
 ET and invite fans to join the fun early.
 My old buddy and occasional Blam’s Blog commenter Arben noticed the night’s subject, liked it, and gave me a heads-up so that I could brainstorm along with him, then graciously let me to add some of his entries to mine for publication here for a total of our...

 Top Twelve Pirate TV Shows